sgrottel/MyToDoBoard/doc/mytodo_yaml.md

 ```
 _This is an example MyToDoBoard™ `yaml` file._

-For ease of identification and differentiation to other generic `yaml` files, it is recommended to use the multi-dot file extension: `.mytodo.yaml`

 This `yaml` file format is also meant to be stable for data interchange between different tools, apps, in the context of the MyToDoBoard™ project, and beyond.